Insprill/dv-mapify/README.md

 3. In your `Terrain` scene, create an object called `[GlobalPostProcessing]`.
 Add a `PostProcessingVolume` component to it, and enable `Is Global`.
 4. Create a new post processing profile that has Ambient Occlusion, Bloom, and Auto Exposure.
 5. In your `Railway` scene, create an object called `[railway]`.
 This is where your track splines will go.
-6. To create splines, add an object under the aforementioned `[railway]` object with a `BezierCurve` and a `Track` component.
-The BezierCurve should have exactly two points with `close` and `mirror` disabled.
-The `resolution` should be set to `0.5`.
+6. To create splines, go to `Mapify > Create Track`.
+You can then adjust the track with the attached BezierCurve.
+To add switches, use the buttons on the Track component.
+Any track ends within one meter of each other will be linked together when exporting.

 ### Exporting
-To export your map, go to `Assets > Build AssetBundles`.
+To export your map, go to `Mapify > Export Map`.
-You can find the built AssetBundles in `Assets/Out`.
-The files are named the same as the AssetBundle names above.

 ### Loading the map